dtanner/chaperone/example-usage/README.md

 ### Initial local setup instructions
 1. Run the apps: `docker-compose up`
 2. After seeing some logs from the influx and grafana containers starting up, you should see chaperone execute some sample checks every minute like this:
-The simulated checks are configured to randomly fail about 1% of the time, so occasionally you should see some "failure" scenarios.
 ```
 chaperone_1  | 2020-02-17 20:41:04,291 INFO  c.writer.InfluxDbWriter |  influxdb config: db: metrics, uri: http://influxdb:8086, defaultTags: {app=myapp-chaperone}
 chaperone_1  | 2020-02-17 20:41:04,320 INFO  i.m.i.InfluxMeterRegistry |  publishing metrics to influx every 1m